| |

 -

-securities; the market value of a property or business,
+market value of a property or business, less all claims

 -